 - establishing a centralised licensing system of fishing vessels.

 The agreement also states, in Article 6, that the Parties to the agreement shall, “where appropriate, cooperate and coordinate the monitoring and surveillance of fishing activities” by:

 - quickly exchanging information collected through national surveillance activities

 - developing other appropriate measures.

-The third arrangement for implementing the Agreement states that licensed vessel operators need to ensure that the Automatic Location Communicator is switched on and operating properly at all times.
-The communicator is also known as a Mobile Transmitting Unit.
+The third arrangement states (Article 1.4) that licensed vessel operators must switch on and properly operate at all times the automatic location communicator (ALC, also known as a mobile transmitting unit).